6 Features of an Azure Data Lake to Boost your Analytics

 1. Utilize Any Data Source

-The agility and power of a data lakes comes from its ability to store three different kinds of data — structured data, unstructured data and a hybrid of the two called unstructured data.
+The agility and power of a data lakes comes from its ability to store three different kinds of data — structured data, unstructured data and a hybrid of the two called semi-structured data.
 Being highly scalable, minimal effort is needed to ramp up what’s being transferred into the data lake.

 You can quickly and easily store just about anything: